Click Fraud Protection Environmental Fraud and the False Claims Act: A Guide for Whistleblowers

 False Claims Act

 The main law that protects environmental whistleblowers is the False Claims Act.
-In general, this law allows a whistleblower to pursue a claim on behalf of the government when an entity or organization is knowingly making false claims to the government.
-Under this law, whistleblowers are protected from employer retaliation and offered a financial incentive for blowing the whistle on fraud.
+False Claims Act whistleblower protection allows a whistleblower to pursue a claim on behalf of the government when an entity or organization is knowingly making false claims to the government.
+Under this law, whistleblowers are protected from harassment and may be able to sue for reinstatement, double back pay, legal fees, and more in the event of employer retaliation.

 Safe Water Drinking Act